Bhavesh-Sony/Bhavesh-Sony/README.md

 - 💬 Ask me about **AI Trends**

 - ⚡ Fun fact **"I'm an avid explorer of local cuisine.
-Whenever I travel to a new city, I make it a point to try out the most unique and authentic dishes the area has to offer.
-From street food stalls to hidden gems, I believe that exploring a culture's cuisine is a delicious way to connect with the world."**
+Whenever I travel to a new city, I make it a point to try out the most unique and authentic dishes the area has to offer."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">